 In the state of Washington, the Residential Landlord-Tenant Act contains all these laws.

-Whether you are a landlord looking to acquaint yourself with these laws or a tenant seeking to understand your basic rights and responsibilities, you've landed on the right place.
+Whether you are a landlord looking to acquaint yourself with these laws or a tenant seeking to understand your basic rights and roles, you've landed on the right place.

 Required Landlord Disclosures

-Under the state's law, there are certain disclosures that every landlord must discuss with their tenants prior to them signing the lease.
+Under the state's law, there are certain disclosures that every Washington State landlord must discuss with their tenants prior to them signing the lease.

 - Mold: Landlords are required to supply their tenants with important information regarding health hazards linked to mold exposure and what they can do to control it.